Of all the exhaustive baby registry lists out there, why might the minimalist baby registry essentials checklist be the way to go?

-After trying various different versions, I honestly found it easier and more adjustable to just use regular pillows.
-It’s one less thing to have to get rid of later.
+I’ve breastfeed for nearly 4 years combined.
+After trying various different versions of nursing pillows, including the famous Boppy and more complicated My Brest Friend, I honestly found it easier and more adjustable to just use regular pillows.
+It’s one less thing to have to carry around and get rid of later.

 I bet you’ll find your baby is rarely in their crib anyway, and you end up having to take it down within a few months for safety reasons once baby can move around.